wolberine/docs/markdown/reference/dash/api.md

 #### HologramCloud.connect(reconnect)

-Explicitly connect to the Hologram Cloud.
+Establish a packet switched connection to the cell tower.
 This is optional because calling `.sendMessage()` will connect as needed.

 **Parameters:**